It all comes down to one’s roots.

 And that was year one with lots of lessons learned along the way about what works, what doesn’t, and some of the reasons why!

 Until the next post, goodbye and happy growing!

-PS: Since this inaugural post was written in 2013, my little urban farm – and I – have come a long way!
-Instead of waiting for other folks to solve my newbie urban farm problems, in April 2015 I just decided to solve them myself.
-So while my urban farm continues to grow most of our family’s daily veggies and herbs, its entrepreneurial offshoot – Mandy’s Farm is now the country’s first online marketplace of natural and organic soil amendments, original potting mixes and farming tools (gloves, anybody?!).
-We are selling across the length and breadth of India on various e-commerce sites, inspiring many more urban farmers to keep growing.
-Yes, wondrous indeed are the shoots that spring from humble earth 🙂
+PS: Since this inaugural post was written in 2013, my little urban farm (and I) have come a long way!
+Instead of waiting for other folks to solve my newbie urban farming problems, in April 2015 I just decided to solve them myself.
+So while my urban farm continues to grow, its entrepreneurial offshoot – Mandy’s Farm is now the country’s first online marketplace of natural and organic soil amendments and original potting mixes.
+For a while we sold farming tools too (gloves, anybody?!) but have since exited that space as other sellers offered those products to the market.
+We continue to sell our premium, trusted, natural soil products across the length and breadth of India on various e-commerce sites, inspiring many more urban farmers to keep growing.
+And along the way we invented, produced and marketed Bath Products too, and in 2018, launched our Online Nursery (and there shall be more to come….)
+Yes, wondrous indeed, are the shoots that spring from humble earth 🙂

 © Mumbai Farmer 2013.
 Do not copy in part or whole without prior written permission from the author.
 Infringement of copyright will render you liable for legal action.